pnc/hands/README.md

 Get the public DNS name of all of your instances with names that match "logs":

     hands -n "*logs*" -e "instance.dns_name"

+For `eval`, you can use any method listed in the [AWS documentation](http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/EC2/Instance.html).

 ## Contributing